 With the birth of “no code” development, tech empires and companies are now being built without technical coding skills.
 Makerpad is a great example of a product that practices what it preaches: it’s a no-code platform advancing the no-code movement, built on its own no-code stack.

-For product managers, no code/low code opens up opportunities to build apps and new processes without having to write, test, and research new scripts.
+For product managers, no code/low code opens up opportunities to build apps and new processes without writing, testing, and researching new scripts.
 And this brings up some hotly-debated questions: is coding a product management skill of the past?
 Was it ever a necessity?
-Can a product manager not just get by but build successful products with just no code/low code tools?
+Can a product manager get by and build successful products with no code/low code tools?

 The short answer to this is: yes!
 A talented product manager can without a doubt do their job without writing a single line of code.
 In fact, 95% of them do.
 You'll be just fine if you’ve got the right mindset and all the other product management skills.

 No code/low code tools can be immensely helpful for non-technical product managers.

 But whether they can entirely replace a product manager’s need for technical support is another point entirely.

 No code/low code tools are usually used to develop applications that handle simple functions — applications that are essential to an organization’s or business’s core systems, both internally and outward-facing.
 No code/low code platforms offer reusable actions, templates, and visual editors that users can drag and drop into processes for fast product development.

 What are no code/low code tools capable of building?
 Check out the following for inspiration: